lnarbona/Pangloss/README.md

 #Graph for morphemes:
 make_graphs(pickledata,1,"morphemes")
 ```
-This gave me the following graphs:
+This gave me the following graphs (You can see them directly in GitHub, I have problems displaying them in GitHub Pages):

 ![First 10 gloses](https://github.com/lnarbona/Pangloss/blob/master/Graphs/first_10_morphemes.png "First 10 morphem gloses")